Private Maui Diving

 Ocean lovers find plenty to admire in Hawaii.
-You can try your luck at famous public beaches or join a filled-to-the-max dive tour.
-Maybe you are visiting friends who live on Maui and can tell you about their preferred dive spots.
-We have a better idea: ask Banyan Tree Divers to put together your deluxe private Maui diving package.
+You got famous public beaches and plenty of surfing and diving options.
+But how do you do it right?
+Maybe you are lucky to have friends in Maui who can tell you about their preferred dive spots.
+If not, ask Banyan Tree Divers to put together your deluxe private Maui diving package.

-Private Maui diving along the coast of Maui is sure to open your eyes (and ears) to a fabulous assortment of reef fish, turtles, stingrays, whales, cetaceans, and sharks.
-Dive conditions can change rapidly in Hawaii, so pay attention to weather forecasts and plan accordingly.
-Banyan Tree Divers Maui takes your ocean safety seriously by monitoring dive conditions to pick Lahaina’s best dive sites.
+Private diving along the coast of Maui can open your eyes (and ears) to a fabulous assortment of reef fish, turtles, stingrays, whales, cetaceans, and sharks.
+But dive conditions can change rapidly in Hawaii, so pay attention to weather forecasts and plan accordingly.
+Banyan Tree Divers Maui takes your ocean safety seriously by monitoring ocean conditions at Lahaina’s best dive sites.

-The aloha state’s official fish, a handsome trigger-fish named Humu Humu Nuku Nuku A Pua’a, is easier to spot underwater than pronounce.
-Also known as the Rectangular Triggerfish, the spry little fish is one of the noisiest you will ever meet.
-When alarmed, this reef dweller lets go of a snorting sound that sounds a lot like a land pig.
-If you encounter a Hawaiian Triggerfish, please don’t try to pet or chase the fish.
-Triggerfish can raise sharp spines along the back at the slightest hint of trouble.
-Enjoy their erratic behavior from a cautious distance, especially during mating season.
+The Aloha state’s official fish, a handsome trigger-fish named Humu Humu Nuku Nuku A Pua’a, is easier to spot underwater than pronounce.
+Also known as the Rectangular Triggerfish, the spry little fish is one of the noisiest you could ever meet because when spooked this reef dweller lets go of a snorting sound that sounds a lot like a pig!
+If you encounter a Hawaiian Triggerfish, please don’t try to pet or chase this fish.
+Triggerfish raise sharp spines along the back at the slightest hint of trouble, so enjoy their erratic behavior from a cautious distance, especially during mating season.

-If you aspire to a once-in-a-lifetime private dive that you’ll always remember, add private Maui diving to your vacation itinerary.
-Let us guide you through the coral reef at Airport Beach and Mala Wharf in Lahaina.
-These are marine protected wildlife areas where you should expect to encounter fantastic fish, eels, seals, sharks, whales, and more!
+If you aspire to a private dive that you’ll never forget, add Maui diving to your vacation itinerary.
+Let your instructor guide you through the coral reef of Airport Beach in Ka’anapali and Mala Wharf in Lahaina.
+These are marine-protected wildlife areas where you see fantastic fish, turtles, Moray eels, and sharks!